theNewDynamic/how-the-icc-works.org/_referrals-and-communication/un-security-council-referral.md

 ---

-The UN Security Council (UNSC) may refer alleged atrocities in any country to the Prosecutor by passing a resolution authorized by the UN Charter.
+The UN Security Council (UNSC) may refer alleged atrocity crimes committed in any country to the ICC Prosecutor by passing a resolution authorized by the UN Charter.

 In March 2005, the UNSC referred the situation in Darfur, Sudan, to the ICC.&nbsp;